prog-1/test-2-3/README.md

-# Mid-term test (variant 4)
+# Mid-term test (variant 3)

 Complete the tasks below.
 Commit and push changes to the generated repository.
 You don't need to create a pull request.

 ## 1. Save the world

-You are a young computer scientist who is a assigned to maintain an old computation complex Wahnsinn-X. It is still being used by military forces to predict and prevent a nuclear threat on the planet.
+You are a young computer scientist who is assigned to maintain an ancient computation complex Wahnsinn-X. It is still being used by military forces to predict and prevent a nuclear threat on the planet.
 You don't even want to think about possible consequences of the "prevention".

-It was your regular maintenance procedure, when you have noticed a cat suspiciosly looking at a cup of coffee forgotten by your colleague earlier this morning.
-The cat pushed the cup with its paw, it falls down and the remaining coffee splashes on the motherboard of Wanshinn-X. The next moment you hear the sirens, see the red lights and the armored nuclear proof shields ceales the room closed.
+It is your regular maintenance procedure, when you noticed a cat suspiciosly looking at a cup of coffee forgotten by your colleague earlier this morning.
+The cat pushes the cup with their paw.
+The cup falls down and the remaining coffee splashes on the motherboard of Wanshinn-X. The next moment you hear the sirens, see the red lights and the armored nuclear-proof shields seal the room closed.

-You grab your phone and quickly create a filtering bridge between Wahsinn-X and the upstream socket.
-You always keep your favorite code editor at your finger tips so it didn't take any time to setup your facorite coding environment and start observing.
+You grab your phone and quickly create a filtering bridge between Wahsinn-X and the upstream system.
+You always keep your favorite code editor at your finger tips so it doesn't take any time to setup your favorite coding environment and start observing.

 The complex consists of various sensors that generate positive integer numbers.